nicerobot/meta/README.md

 The goal is to provide an easily readable representation of an XML document and, like Markdown, provide an easy, more natural means of manually creating structured documents.
-In other words, do away with all the `< / >` marks and tags and replace them with human-friendly punctuation.
+In other words, do away with all the `< / >` marks and tags and replace them with human-friendly spaces and punctuation.

 ## More Examples ##